jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

       spike_time = tau * torch.log(data / (data - threshold))
       return spike_time

-Now, let’s sweep across a variety of features in ``raw_input`` to see what time their corresponding spikes will occur:
+Now, use the above function to visualize the relationship between input feature intensity and its corresponding spike time.

 ::